rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Number of Roads Policing gardaí not doing jobs - report
+## Number of Roads Policing gardaí not doing jobs - Report

 date: 2025-07-31, from: RTÉ News